-WEEKS 2,3, 4, 5, and 6 - Instructor's selection of films for discussion/evaluation will be shown.
-POP UP QUIZZES may be given--especially if there is a lack of participation.
+WEEKS 2,3, 4, 5 and 6 - Instructor's selection of films for discussion/evaluation will be shown.
+POP- UP QUIZZES may be given--especially if there is a lack of participation.
 I don't want to "threaten" graduating seniors with quizzes.
 Instead I want all of you to participate and share your points of view!
 Sharing insights into the world of film is what the seminar is about.
 A quiz (whether announced or in the pop up category) will give you a chance to share your POINT OF VIEW in regard to the film in question.

 REMINDER- For every film shown, students are asked to write feedback in which they evaluate the highlights (and/or low points) of each selection.
 THINK: entries into your film blog/journal.
-(THE COLLECTION WILL BE REQUESTED as MOVIE BLOGS 1 at the mid term point and at the time of final exam submission.)
+(THE COLLECTION WILL BE REQUESTED as MOVIE BLOGS 1 at the mid term point and then again, as MOVIE BLOGS 2 at the time of the last writing assignment submission.)

 Week 7- MID TERM EXAM will be given and MOVIE BLOGS 1 will be due at the same time.
-Date of this mid-term exam will be on TUESDAY, OCTOBER 17th.
+Date of this mid-term exam will be on THURS.
+OCT. $19^{th}$ .

-- WEEK 8 (STUDENT GROUP 1 PRESENTATION) TUES.
-OCT.
-24th ( Also...... - RESEARCH PAPER DETAILS WILL BE GIVEN IN THE SEMINAR!
-THEN......STUDENTS TAKE CHARGE!
+- WEEK 8 STUDENT GROUP 1 Presentation on Thursday, October 26th - FIRST THING on 10/26, RESEARCH PAPER DETAILS WILL BE GIVEN IN THE SEMINAR.
+THEN.....STUDENTS TAKE CHARGE!
 GROUP 1 of STUDENT PRESENTERS will deliver their presentation and will include the showing of their film choice to all class members.
+PRESENTATION INSTRUCTIONS ARE HERE.

-Presentation details are the following: - INFORMATION ON GROUP PRESENTATIONS: All students will be assigned to groups well in advance of presentations.
-All members in each group should agree and have some input in response to the selection made and presented.
+INFORMATION ON GROUP PRESENTATIONS: All students will be assigned to groups well in advance of presentations.
+All members in each group should agree and have some input in regard to the selection made for the group presentation.
 Group members need to interact!
 What aspects of the film will EACH GROUP MEMBER focus on?
 Give the matter attention and thought.
 Possibilities: Will it be a background on the actors?
 Some insights into the life and body of work by the director?
 The cinematography of the film?
 The powerful musical score of the film and the composer?
 Are there very important scenes that require our undivided attention?
 What are they?
 In essence, WHICH STUDENT will discuss WHAT aspect of each film?